destenson/kalman-filter-rs/PRPs/README.md

 - Each PRP is self-contained and can be executed independently
 - All PRPs include validation gates for verification
 - Quality scores indicate confidence in one-pass implementation
-- Total estimated effort: 12-16 days for all five PRPs
+- Total estimated effort: 13-17 days for all six PRPs
-- New PRPs focus on validation and competitive positioning
+- PRPs 4-5 focus on validation and competitive positioning
+- PRP 6 adds debugging capabilities with zero performance overhead

 ## Next Steps
 1. Review PRPs for completeness